Data Scientist

-When I'm not doing PhD-related stuff, I enjoy getting out in nature, getting sunburn, going on camping trips, trying new foods, and driving around the country with my friends to watch King Gizzard and the Lizard Wizard.
-Look out for me on the job market next year (please).
+When I'm not working, I enjoy getting out in nature, getting sunburn, going on camping trips, trying new foods, and driving around the country with my friends to watch King Gizzard and the Lizard Wizard.

 You can click here an interactive view of some of my research on tribal dynamics in Jordan.